 - Preheat oven to 375F.
 In a bowl, toss sliced strawberries with sugar and pour onto parchment lined baking sheet.
 Bake for 25-30 minutes until reduced and slightly caramelized.
 Be careful not to burn.
 Carefully remove from oven.

-- Increase oven temperature to broil.
-Place bread on an unlined baking sheet and equally distribute cheese among bread slices (about 2 tbsp. per slice).
-Broil bread 2-3 minutes.
-Be careful not to burn.
-Carefully remove from oven.
+- Place bread on an unlined baking sheet and equally distribute cheese among bread slices (about 2 tbsp. per slice).
+Bake about 8-10 minutes or until bread has reached desired doneness and cheese has melted.
+Carefully remove from oven and lay to one side.

 - Top cheesy bread with reserved roasted strawberries, 2-3 leaves of baby arugula and drizzle with balsamic reduction ( a little goes a long way).
 Enjoy immediately.